asmagill/hs._asm.axuielement/Reference_Core.md

  * `value`     - the value to assign to the attribute

 Returns:
- * the axuielementObject on success; nil if the attribute could not be set.
+ * the axuielementObject on success; nil and an error string if the attribute could not be set or an accessibility error occurred.

 Notes:
  * This is still somewhat experimental and needs more testing; use with caution.